hazelcast/hazelcast-flow-terraform/aws/ECS/README.md

 The deployment can be customized using Terraform variables.
 These variables can be set in a terraform.tfvars file or passed directly via the command line.

-Copy `locals.tfvars.examples` and configure with any variables you wish to tweak.
+Copy `locals.tfvars.example` and configure with any variables you wish to tweak.

 ### AWS Credentials
 Ensure that your AWS CLI is configured with the necessary credentials: